 Unit costs of both residential and home care are low in comparison with the EU.
 Public finances do not cover all the costs of service providers.
 In 2016, 42% of the operational costs of residential care centres were charged to clients or their families.
 The burden on the care recipient in other services is smaller.
 Only 5% of operational costs of day-care centres are collected from visitors; the corresponding rate for home care and ‘meals-on-wheels’ catering (combined) is 29%.

+Home care is split into two distinct activities, provision of personal care (személyi gondozás) and social help (szociális segítés).
+The former mostly includes caring for personal hygiene; the latter includes tasks such as maintaining regular personal contact with the client and performing the most basic caring activities.
+The former requires special training, the latter does not.
 Need for care is established by a complex assessment process, which was recently revised.
 The criteria are national standards.
 Applicants are evaluated on the basis of 14 different activities.
-Abilities are measured on scale of 0–4 and a formula translates the resulting values to care time.
+Abilities are measured on a scale of 0–4 and a formula translates the resulting values to care time.
 In 2015, this formula has been made tougher, leaving many potential applicants with fewer or no services.
 As a result of the raise of the threshold score in the system of rating the state of physical and mental health, home care has been pushed in the direction of nursing without providing the necessary resources, and simply leaving families to shoulder a new care task.